-PENTICTON – Police took Layla Morrif in today for questioning in connection to the kidnapping and murder of Cody Morrison, who was abducted on July 17th, 2016.
+PENTICTON – Police took Layla Morrif in today for questioning in connection to the kidnapping and murder of Cody Morrison.
+He went missing on July 17th, 2016.
 No news has been released as to how she is involved.

 Layla Morrif works for Cybertech as a receptionist.
-Her coworkers are “shocked” at her being questioned by the police.
-They claim that she is a “quiet, but compassionate” person and “beloved” by the people she works with.
+Her coworkers are “shocked” that she’s being questioned by the police.
+They claim that she is a “quiet but compassionate” person and “beloved” by the people she works with.

 Vernon Morning Star

-PENTICTON – Police have charged Layla Morrif today for kidnapping and first degree murder of Cody Morrison, who was taken on July 17th, 2016.
-She has been charged with four more charges of first degree murder for the deaths of Vivian Franks, 65, Jeffery Rogers, 24, Caitlyn Harrison, 19, and Marcus Delaney, 42.
+PENTICTON – Police have charged Layla Morrif today for kidnapping and first-degree murder of Cody Morrison.
+He went missing on July 17th, 2016.
+She has been charged with four additional counts of first-degree murder for the deaths of Vivian Franks, 65, Jeffery Rogers, 24, Caitlyn Harrison, 19, and Marcus Delaney, 42.

 We tried to contact the family of Cody Morrison, but they are giving no comments at the present time.

-Layla Morrif is scheduled to appear in court on January 3rd, 2017
+Layla Morrif is to appear in court on January 3rd, 2017.